-I became first interested in language when working with multilingual participants in 2013 at the Evelyn Oldfield refugee unit, where I realised that I did not have sufficient methodologies for allowing their languages to enter the room.
-The need was even more evident in performance devising processes where I began to see three phenomena arise:
+I first became interested in language when working with multilingual participants in 2013 at the Evelyn Oldfield refugee unit, where I realised that I had no sufficient methodologies for allowing their languages to enter the room.
+The need was even more evident in performance devising processes where I began to see the following arise:

 - That everyone in the group was using English as a second language and that if I were to try to create a participatory process, then the least I could do is invite their languages into our emerging performance.